DevOpsBootcamp/website/source/curriculum.rst

 first unit will be an overview of what students will need to know in order to understand the deeper technical concepts which will be covered later.

+Here's what we're hoping to mentor and teach students about:

+#.
+Linux Basics
+#.
+Basic System Administration
+#.
+Basic FOSS Development Methodologies
+#.
+Base infrastructure services for any organization (DNS, Email, etc)
+#.
+Building a mock infrastructure for a mock company from top to bottom

 .. note:: Note that the curriculum past week 4 is currently under development.
 Lesson
     titles are included to provide an overview of what we'll cover, but specific content is likely to get moved around between lessons depending on what we